ARM-software/arm-trusted-firmware/docs/trusted-board-boot.md

 In the TBB CoT all certificates are self-signed.
 There is no need for a Certificate Authority (CA) because the CoT is not established by verifying the validity of a certificate's issuer but by the content of the certificate extensions.
-To sign the certificates, the PKCS#1 SHA-1 with RSA Encryption signature scheme is used with a RSA key length of 2048 bits.
-Future version of Trusted Firmware will replace SHA-1 usage with SHA-256 and support additional cryptographic algorithms.
+To sign the certificates, the PKCS#1 SHA-256 with RSA Encryption signature scheme is used with a RSA key length of 2048 bits.
+Future version of Trusted Firmware will support additional cryptographic algorithms.

 The certificates are categorised as "Key" and "Content" certificates.
 Key certificates are used to verify public keys which have been used to sign content